ZainabAlYasiri/ZainabAlYasiri.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Iraq and I love learning new skills.
+My name is Zainab Al Yasiri, I am from Iraq and I love learning new skills.
 Have a look at my background below!

 ### Education